 Things are coming together well.
 We have a huge mattress in the loft and a new inverter to replace the old, LOUD inverter we were initially using.
 There are still some small-scale painting projects inside the house that I am hoping to finish this month (painting two window sills, and staining the beams above the wood stove).
 Chase scored the siding we’re using from an old barn built in 1810.
 He’s almost done putting it on and framing everything out (pics to come!).
 After that the only things left to do are put a clear stain on the house and finish the porch – but that can wait until after we move.

 Moving can be stressful, but I am really excited!
-Hopefully this will be the first and last move for our little home on wheels.

 You can see my first post about the start of construction on my tiny house here.